 The question about being able to afford surrogacy is an easier one for intended parents to answer, as having the finances in place to begin a journey is tangible.

-Not only is a surrogacy journey an emotional commitment, it’s a financial one, as well.
-Surrogacy costs can range anywhere from $80,000-$150,000 (and sometimes more), depending on your specific situation.
+Not only is a surrogacy journey an emotional commitment, but it’s also a financial one, as well.
+Surrogate costs, from California to Massachusetts, can range anywhere from $80,000-$200,000 (and sometimes more), depending on your specific situation.
 Intended parents go about affording surrogacy a few different ways: some borrow money from family and friends, some look into financing, and others take out loans.

-Circle Surrogacy & Egg Donation, who just celebrated 25 years of making parenthood possible around the world, created two Fixed Cost programs that offer intended parents cost security and peace of mind.
-Their Journey Protection Guarantee Program offers a 100% refund of the agency fee if you do not become pregnant.
-With fixed costs and no surprise expenses along the way – no matter what happens in your journey – intended parents can plan for costs without having to find money for unexpected issues that may arise.
+Circle Surrogacy & Egg Donation, who just celebrated 25 years of making parenthood possible around the world, created a fixed cost program that offer intended parents cost security and peace of mind.
+The Journey Protection Guarantee Program offers a 100% refund of our agency fee if you have no embryos remaining and do not bring home a baby.
+With fixed costs and no surprise expenses along the way – no matter what happens in your journey – intended parents can plan for costs without having to find the money for unexpected issues that may arise.

 Is It a Good Time in the World To Do Surrogacy?

 If you’re ready emotionally and financially to begin a surrogacy journey, you can also take into consideration any circumstances out of your control, such as the outside environment.
-No one could have predicted what 2020 looked like, but a worldwide pandemic absolutely had an affect on the surrogacy world.
+No one could have predicted what 2020 looked like, but a worldwide pandemic absolutely affected the surrogacy world.

 If you’ve completed a surrogacy journey and you’re thinking about a sibling journey – congratulations on this exciting news!
 When you begin a sibling journey is entirely up to you; some parents start their second (or third!) journey right after their baby is born, while others wait a few years.